Keshav-2601/Ca3Serversidegrp/README.md

 - **Mohamad Ashik**
     - *Features Implemented*:
-    - Collaborated with Keshav Verma to design the database structure for the project.
     - Created the homepage controller responsible for showing, editing, adding, and deleting destinations and hotels.
     - Implemented functionality to add multiple hotels to destinations.
     - Worked on the CSS design for the homepage, show page, and view page.